 Step 3: Mention the name of the person and the address on whom the applicant is dependent and the relationship with the applicant.

-Step 4: After this, before filling the column of name of the disease or ailments please see the Rule 11DD.
+Step 4: After this, before filling the column with the name of the disease or ailment please see the Rule 11DD.

 Step 5: Mention whether the disability is 40% or more for diseases and ailments.

-Step 7: After that fill the verification section with duly signed and stating the fact that information is provided correctly.
+Step 7: After that fill and duly sign the verification section stating the fact that the information is provided correctly.

 It has been proposed in Budget 2018, to increase the deduction under section 80DDB for senior citizens for medical treatment of specified diseases.
 Section 80DDB provides the deduction to be made available to individuals and HUF with regard to the specified disease.
 It is proposed to amend the provisions of Section 80DDB to INR 1 lakh for both senior citizens as well as super senior citizens from INR 60,000 and INR 80,000 respectively.